ufs-community/land-DA_workflow/docs/source/Introduction_v0.rst

 This User's Guide provides guidance for running the Unified Forecast System (:term:`UFS`) land model.
-This land model is the Multi-Physics (MP) version of the Noah land surface model used by NOAA (Noah-MP).
+This land model is the Multi-Physics (MP) version of the Noah land surface model (LSM) used by NOAA (referred to as Noah-MP).
 Its data assimilation framework uses the Joint Effort for Data assimilation Integration (:term:`JEDI`) software.
 Noah-MP is tightly coupled with the atmospheric component of the `UFS Weather Model <https://github.com/ufs-community/ufs-weather-model>`__,